 Something unexpected: I’m a rocket scientist/space enthusiast.
 I had a chance to experience 0-g in parabolic flight and get someone else to pay for it.

 Two words to describe my trek: Pure enjoyment!

-Two words to describe my trek: Challenging and awe-inspiring
+Two words to describe my trek: Humbling and touching

 My dream trek: To climb K2, the second highest mountain in the world, in the Karakoram.
 It is 28,251 feet tall, just 784 feet lower than Everest which I summited in 2012.
 There have only been 386 summits of K2, yet not one has been an American woman.